videoDAC/community/rinkeby-test-environment.md

 Livepeer's public Transcoding network is capable of processing high volumes of live video.
 The processing currently involves the act of "shrinking" the video, from e.g. 1920x1080 to e.g. 256x144.
 This "shrinking" makes it more likely that content can reach viewers with any device, anywhere on the planet.

-For an Orchestrator / Transfoer, this "shrinking" is best performed with a Graphics Processing Unit (GPU), in order to be able to process high volumes of video, and serve them back to the Broadcaster in sub-real time.
+For an Orchestrator / Transcoder, this "shrinking" is best performed with a Graphics Processing Unit (GPU), in order to be able to process high volumes of video, and serve them back to the Broadcaster in sub-real time.

 As this document is intended as a "minimum viable" implementation, it does not cover the use of GPUs, and relies solely on CPU transcoding.